mhite/wif-with-gcp-ta/wif-aws-to-gcp.md

 ![](./images/create-new-input.png)

-A new modal for configurating the Pub/Sub input will appear.
+A new modal for configuring the Pub/Sub input will appear.

 ![](./images/pubsub-input.png)